Monday, November 7, 2022

 Search around long enough and you can find clips from almost all of Dick Cavett's shows -- almost.
 His 1975 CBS summer variety series is virtually nonexistent.

-To trace his career, Cavett was on ABC daytime from March 4, 1968 until January 24, 1969 (originally titled "This Morning").
+To trace his TV career, Cavett was on ABC daytime from March 4, 1968 until January 24, 1969 (originally titled "This Morning").
 Very few recorded clips survive, since the show was often live.

 A few months later, he got a primetime summer show on the odd schedule of Tuesdays, Wednesdays, and Fridays (May 26-September 19, 1969).
 That's the show which had the famous episode with Woodstock performers.

 At the end of the year, he replaced Joey Bishop as host of ABC's late night show starting December 29, 1969.
-This show is usually listed as running until January 1, 1975 BUT -- it was not a nightly show for about its last two years.
+This show is usually listed as running until January 1, 1975 BUT -- in its last two years, it was not a nightly show.
 Instead, it rotated (one week a month) as part of ABC's "Wide World of Entertainment."
-This was a series of news, specials, reruns, foreign programs (such as Monty Python), movies, and even a short-lived return by Cavett's mentor and former boss, Jack Paar, starting January 8, 1973 (as "Jack Paar Tonite"), running until November, 1973.
+This was a series of news, specials, reruns, foreign programs (such as Monty Python), movies, and even "Jack Paar Tonite," the short-lived return by Cavett's mentor and former boss, Jack Paar (January 8, 1973 until November, 1973).

 Why didn't it work?